GoogleCloudPlatform/cloud-foundation-fabric/.github/pull_request_template.md

 ---
 **Checklist**
 <!--
 Replace each [ ] with [X] to check it.
-Switch to the preview view to make it easier to click on links.
 These steps will speed up the review process, and we appreciate you spending time on them before sending your code to be reviewed.
 -->

 I applicable, I acknowledge that I have: